 When you think about a bead maze the pediatrician’s office suddenly pops into your head.
 But think about it.
-They have ti there because it helps to many kids who need to do something rather than just sit and wait.
+They have it there because it helps many kids who need to do something rather than just sit and wait.

 This Sequin Pillow is perfect for when your child is sitting down and needs to fidget with their hands.
 By rubbing the sequins in the opposite direction they reveal a different color and help your child to feel relaxed.

 12. Kinetic Sand

 Putting your hands in the sand and building sandcastles is so much fun when you are a kid – especially sensory seeking kids.